Game of Thrones dragonmaster reveals the secrets of Daenerys' babies

 "For the skin color patterns we went even further, picking ideas from frogs or cheetahs," Martin said.
 "Every detail of the dragons has a counterpart in the animal world."

 The dragons began as eggs, started as babies, and quickly grew to the enormous, airplane-size creatures they are today.
-The models and animations had to change, too, Martin said.
+The animations had to change, too, Martin said.

 "In season 3, some new design features got implemented to support their new role as Dany's guard dogs," he explained.
 "Based on the idea of existing frilled lizards, the dragons got this row of frills on the neck, popping up when threatening the enemy.
 This is supported by a forward-sliding upper jaw element to expose the fangs better."

-With each new season, the dragon models had to be rebuilt as the three dragons grew and changed.
+With each new season, the dragons had to be rebuilt as the three creatures grew and changed.

 "One single chest scale of the adult dragon is roughly the size of the baby dragon in season 2," Martin said.